Baptist Healthy Communities - Community Programs

 Black Men in White Coats

-Baptist partnered with the University of Tennessee Health Science Center and Baptist College of Health Sciences to host the Black Men in White Coats Youth Summit in 2018.
+Baptist partnered with the University of Tennessee Health Science Center and Baptist Health Sciences University to host the Black Men in White Coats Youth Summit in 2018.
 The summit included information and resources on pursuing medical or science careers, networking opportunities with physicians and other health care professionals, and a presentation from the creator of the Black Men in White Coats program, Dr. Dale Okorodudu.
 A total of 268 students from 99 colleges and high schools preregistered for the event.

 He started the initiative to address the general decline in the number of minority male students who attended medical school.
 A 2015 report showed that the number of African-American males applying to and graduating from medical school was lower in 2014 than in 1978 despite a general increase in the number of black male college graduates.
 More than 250 students from 99 colleges and high schools registered to attend Baptist’s event.